ttsaryanski/ClassBook/RestAPI/README.md

 ### Steps to Set Up `.env`:

-1. Create a file named `.env` in the root directory.
+1. Create a file named `.env` in the server's root directory.
-2. Add the required environment variables in the following format:
+2. Add the environment variables in the following format:

     ```sh
     JWT_SECRET=<your-jwt-secret>